Written by Karl Perera, MA, DipLC

 - You’ll start to enjoy your life more and feel more engaged with others.

-These are just a few of the many benefits of overcoming shyness.
+These are just a few of the many benefits of learning how to stop being shy.
 The new social confidence you will experience will be worth all the hard work you put into overcoming your current limits caused by being shy.

-Here are the steps you need to follow to overcome shyness
+Here are the steps you need to follow to stop being shy

 These are the areas you need to work on to make shyness less of a problem in your life: